 CMY is a not-for-profit organisation based in Victoria, providing specialist knowledge and support to young people from refugee and migrant backgrounds.
 Our vision is that young people from migrant and refugee backgrounds are connected, empowered and influential Australians.

-We love to hear from candidates who can demonstrate how their skills and experience show a commitment to making a difference in the lives of the young people we represent, and who can share their passion and motivation for ensuring young people are empowered.
+We love to hear from candidates who can demonstrate how their skills and experience show a commitment to making a difference in the lives of the young people we support, and who can share their passion and motivation for ensuring young people are empowered.

 How to apply